MSHR Foundation Day 2025

-The events began with the sacrifice of the Holy Eucharist at St. Brigid’s Parish Church in Killeshandra.
-Many gathered to thank God for the gift and impact of the Sisters down the years.
-The Mass was presided over by Bishop Martin Hayes of Kilmore Diocese.
-It was a beautiful ceremony with lots of symbols presented at the Altar of Sacrifice.
+The events began with a Holy Eucharist sacrifice at St. Brigid’s Parish Church in Killeshandra, where many gathered to thank God for the Sisters’ contributions over the years.
+Bishop Martin Hayes of Kilmore Diocese led the beautiful ceremony.

 The Symbols

-They include the portraits of Bishops Shanahan and Finnegan and the seven pioneer Sisters, a globe, flags of various countries where MSHR work, a Bible, rosary beads, MSHR Constitutions, young plants including an oak, and some soil from the former convent property in Killeshandra.
+The symbols presented include portraits of Bishops Shanahan and Finnegan, the seven pioneer Sisters, a globe, flags of MSHR mission countries, a Bible, rosary beads, MSHR Constitutions, an oak plant, and soil from the former convent in Killeshandra.

 Tree Planting Ceremony